THE GOTAMA BUDDHA SASANA

 Historical Development Of Buddhism

-THE BUDDHA-VACANA IS THE DHAMMA-VINAYA, NOT THE TIPITAKA
+THE BUDDHA-SASANA IS THE DHAMMA-VINAYA, NOT THE TIPITAKA

 From the time of the Buddha till the Second Buddhist Council, the teachings of the Buddha was in the form of the Dhamma-Vinaya.